Rich Fields: Career

 Fields served as the announcer of the All-Star summer tournament series Gameshow Marathon from May 31 until June 29, 2006, on CBS.
 It was during this seven-show series that Fields set a record for announcing the most televised game show titles in a single season.
-This U.S. version was hosted by actress and talk show host Ricki Lake.
+This American version was hosted by actress and talk show host Ricki Lake.

+In 2007, Fields appeared with Bob Barker on a fictional episode of The Price Is Right in an episode of How I Met Your Mother.

-In 2009, Fields had his own comedy web series on YouTube called Rich Fields Gone Wild where he gets into some crazy situations in his daily life with Lou Ferrigno (The Incredible Hulk) and Adam West (Batman) as guest stars in those particular episodes.
+In 2009, Fields had his own comedy web series on YouTube called Rich Fields Gone Wild where he discusses situations in his daily life with Lou Ferrigno (The Incredible Hulk) and Adam West (Batman) as guest stars in those particular episodes.

+On July 16, 2010, Fields confirmed that he would not be returning to The Price Is Right for its 39th season.
+From 2010 to 2016, Fields was a staff meteorologist for CBS, delivering forecasts on its Los Angeles properties KCBS-TV, KCAL-TV, KNX, KFWB, and KRTH.

-Fields also served as the announcer on 55 episodes of Wheel of Fortune in 2010 following the death of Charlie O'Donnell, and provided post-production voice-over work for over 11 weeks of episodes, plus specials.
+Fields served as the announcer on 55 episodes of Wheel of Fortune in 2010 following the death of Charlie O'Donnell, and provided post-production voice-over work for over 11 weeks of episodes, plus specials.

-Rich Fields has worked as a radio personality (starting back in 1979) at some 16 radio stations across the country, including markets like Los Angeles, California, and Tampa, Florida.
 From 2017 until 2020, Fields held down the Afternoon Drive position on Q105 (WRBQ-FM).
-However, after nearly three years on the air at Q105, Fields and nearly the entire air-staff were let go, during staffing cutbacks due to the COVID-19 pandemic.
+After nearly three years on the air at Q105, Fields and nearly the entire air-staff were let go during staffing cutbacks due to the COVID-19 pandemic.

-In November 2021, Rich Fields was hired as a meteorologist at WTSP (10 Tampa Bay), the CBS affiliate in Tampa, Florida, On February 16, 2023, Fields announced he was leaving television to become a motivational speaker.
+In November 2021, Rich Fields was hired as a meteorologist at WTSP (10 Tampa Bay), the CBS affiliate in Tampa, Florida, where he stayed until 2023.
+On February 16, 2023, Fields announced he was leaving traditional broadcasting to become a motivational speaker.